mirainc/mira-kit/README.md

   * An identifier in the form of `company.app_name`.
 This must be unique.
 * `presentation_properties`
   * type: `list`
   * A list of property definitions.
-The user-defined values constitute a "presentation" and will be passed to your app on launch.
+The user-defined values constitute a "presentation" and will be passed to your app as props on launch.
 * `allowed_request_domains`
   * type: `list`
   * A list of domains your app will need to access via HTTP/HTTPS.
-* `requires_file_access`
-  * type: `boolean`
-  * Whether or not your app requires access to files uploaded for your app by your users.
-This value should be `true` for any app with a property of type `file`.
-* `requires_local_store`
-  * type: `boolean`
-  * Whether or not your app requires access to local storage.
-Apps are currently limited to a small and variable amount of local storage.
 * `configurable_duration`
   * type: `boolean`
   * Whether or not users can configure the duration of each presentation for your application.
 Defaults to `true`.
 Set to `false` if your application has a dynamic duration defined by lifecycle_events.
-Please see [MiraEvents](./events/README.md) for more details.
 * `default_duration`
   * type: `number`
   * The default duration, in seconds, of your app's presentations.